Urban Extension

 Business structure indicates the legal structure of a business in a given state and how it operates.

-• Know the four main types: sole proprietorship, general partnership, corporations, and the limited liability company (LLC).
+- Know the four main types: sole proprietorship, general partnership, corporations, and limited liability company (LLC).

 Obtain an EIN Number

-Businesses need an employment identification number (EIN) to pay employees, to file tax returns or to report employment taxes.
-On the other hand, when used for identification and not employment tax purposes, it is referred to as the taxpayer identification number (TIN).
+Businesses need an employment identification number (EIN) to pay employees, to file tax returns, or to report employment taxes.
+Another option used for identification and not employment tax purposes, is the taxpayer identification number (TIN).

 Business owners receive a state identification number when they register a business.